expfactory/expfactory/docs/pages/2-usage.md

 7	a98e63c4-2ed1-4de4-a315-a9291502dd26
 8	f524e1cc-6841-4417-9529-80874cf30b74
 ```

-**Important** remember that the token is not the participant id, as it will be cleared when the participant finished the experiments.
+**Important** For relational databases, remember that the token is not the participant id, as it will be cleared when the participant finished the experiments.
 In the example above, we would care about matching the `DATABASE` id to the participant.
+For filesystem "databases" the token folder is considered the id.
+Thus, you should be careful with renaming or otherwise changing a partipant folder.

 ### Use tokens